 Our workplace is still a safe environment.
-The measures that have been put in place are meant to limit the propagation for the virus.
+The measures that have been put in place are meant to limit the propagation of the virus.
 Therefore, we ask all our employees who are coming into work to apply the recommended health guidelines.

 If employees have reasonable grounds to believe the workplace presents unsafe working conditions, they may initiate a refusal to work process in accordance with the Act Respecting Occupational Health and Safety.
 The law provides that an employee has a right to refuse to perform particular work if they have reasonable grounds to believe that the performance of that work would expose them to danger to their health, safety or physical well-being, or would expose another person to a similar danger.

 Employees are invited to contact their manager to discuss their specific situation and concerns before or as they initiate a refusal to work process in order to explore if additional safety measures could be implemented to make the working environment safer.